ibm-cloud-architecture/refarch-kc/itg-tests/README.md

 # K Container integration tests

-This folder includs a set of tests to validate some of the event-driven microservice patterns like event sourcing with fail over, CQRS and Saga pattern with recovery and fail over.
+This folder includes a set of tests to validate some of the event-driven microservice patterns like, event sourcing with fail over, CQRS and Saga pattern with recovery and fail over.

 These code samples are using Python to illustrate how to use Kafka python module from [this github.](https://github.com/confluentinc/confluent-kafka-python)

-## How to proof the event sourcing

-To validate event sourcing we want to use the order event topic and add some events to cover the full order lifecycle.
-We want to validate the order events are sequential over time, and it is possible to replay the loading of events from time origin and from a last committed offset.

-The tests are under the es-it folder.
-The tests are done in python, so we can also illustrate how to use kafka python client API.
+## Building the python environment as docker image

 To avoid impacting your environment we use a dockerfile to get the basic of python 3.6 and other needed modules like kafka, http requests...
 So build your image using the following command under current folder `itg-tests`:

 ```shell
 $ docker build -t ibmcase/python .